paulsbduncan/AgfaJavaInterview/README.md

-# Welcome the the Agfa Healthcare Waterloo Java interview exercise
+# Welcome to the Agfa HealthCare Waterloo Java interview exercise

 Before the interview, please perform the following steps: